apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/expansion-reduction.md

 ```

 ### Get Installation Package

-- Check which version of DolphinScheduler is used in your existing environment, and get the installation package of the corresponding version, if the versions are different, there may be compatibility problems.
+- Check the version of DolphinScheduler used in your existing environment, and get the installation package of the corresponding version, if the versions are different, there may be compatibility problems.
-- Confirm the unified installation directory of other nodes, this article assumes that DolphinScheduler is installed in /opt/ directory, and the full path is /opt/dolphinscheduler.
+- Confirm the unified installation directory of other nodes, this article assumes that DolphinScheduler is installed in `/opt/` directory, and the full path is `/opt/dolphinscheduler`.
-- Please download the corresponding version of the installation package to the server installation directory, uncompress it and rename it to dolphinscheduler and store it in the /opt directory.
+- Please download the corresponding version of the installation package to the server installation directory, uncompress it and rename it to `dolphinscheduler` and store it in the `/opt` directory.
-- Add database dependency package, this article uses Mysql database, add mysql-connector-java driver package to /opt/dolphinscheduler/lib directory.
+- Add database dependency package, this document uses Mysql database, add `mysql-connector-java` driver package to `/opt/dolphinscheduler/lib` directory.

 ```shell
 # create the installation directory, please do not create the installation directory in /root, /home and other high privilege directories
 mkdir -p /opt